Amazing promotional video production

 You can create your own video content using an animated video maker or possibly getting some help from your inhouse media department, if you have one.

-But these in-house videos are more frequently used for less important video projects.
+But these in-house videos are more frequently used for internal presentations, rather then best impression, top of page videos.

 For a top of page promotional video it’s better to outsource to a professional video production company, or freelancer who’s proficient with Adobe After Effects, as this is the technical standard you’ll need.